-- SKUs are essential for various business operations, such as inventory tracking, sales monitoring, order management, and data analysis, helping businesses optimize stock management and improve overall efficiency.
+- SKUs are essential for various business operations, such as inventory tracking, sales monitoring, order management, and data analysis, helping businesses optimize stock management.

 - Creating SKUs requires a systematic approach based on product characteristics and business needs, ensuring consistency and clarity in the inventory system for effective management.